-This will allow with then myWidget object to be created be passed Seam.Component.newInstance("myWidget"), which can then to myAction.doSomethingWithObject().
+This will then allow object created with а myWidget to be which then be passed Seam.Component.newInstance("myWidget"), can to myAction.doSomethingWithObject().

-21.7.3.
+22.7.3.
 Dates and Times

 Date values are serialized into a String representation that is accurate to the millisecond.
 On the client side, use a Javascript Date object to work with date values.
 On the server side, use any java.util.Date (or descendent, such as java.sql.Date or java.sql.Timestamp class.